lerna/lerna/website/docs/api-reference/configuration.md

 The `"implicitDependencies": ["projecta", "!projectb"]` line tells Nx that the parent project depends on `projecta` even though there is no dependency in its `package.json`.
 Nx will treat such a dependency in the same way it treats explicit dependencies.
 It also tells Nx that even though there is an explicit dependency on `projectb`, it should be ignored.

+## Additional Configuration

+For additional ways to configure tasks and caching, see the relevant [Nx documentation](https://nx.dev/recipes/running-tasks).